erumd/Password-Generator/README.md

-I used Visual Studio code to build by website.
-Resources I used to help with the writing code are Stackoverflow, w3schools, and MDN developer mozilla.
+I used Visual Studio code to build the application.
+Resources I used to help with write proper functioning code are Stackoverflow, w3schools, and MDN developer mozilla.
 I used list of Password Special Characters from the OWASP Foundation] https://www.owasp.org/index.php/Password_special_characters.
 I would also like to thank my classmates for doing a study group to help each other out.
-I could not have done it without them.
+I could not have done completed this assignment without them.

 - - -